packages

 In the ALA, the field dataGeneralizations

-indicates whether a record has been has been obscured and provides information on the size of the area to which the point has been generalised.
+indicates whether a record has been generalised and provides information on the size of the area to which the point has been generalised.
+The numeric distance of generalisation is also held in the column generalisationInMetres

 dataGeneralizations